rosell-dk/webp-on-demand/README.md

 Chances are that the default setting of your CDN is not to forward any headers to your origin server.
 But the solution needs the "Accept" header, because this is where the information is whether the browser accepts webp images or not.
 You will therefore have to make sure to configure your CDN to forward the "Accept" header.

 The .htaccess takes care of setting the "Vary" HTTP header to "Accept" when routing WebP images.
 When the CDN sees this, it knows that the response varies, depending on the "Accept" header.
 The CDN is thus instructed not to cache the response on URL only, but also on the "Accept" header.
 This means that it will store an image for every accept header it meets.
 Luckily, there are (not that many variants for images[https://developer.mozilla.org/en-US/docs/Web/HTTP/Content_negotiation/List_of_default_Accept_values#Values_for_an_image], so it is not an issue.

-## Roadmap

-* Make &debug and &reconvert options available for the other method as well
-* Only serve webp when filesize is smaller than original (ie. the script can generate an (extra) file image.jpg.webp.too-big.txt when filesize is larger - the htaccess can test for its existence)
-* Is there a trick to detect that the original has been updated?

 ## Detailed explanation of how it works